Cookie preferences

 • New Viewed

-KL has a functioning LRT, MRT, and monorail system that covers the city centre well.
-KLCC, Bukit Bintang, Chinatown, Brickfields, and KL Sentral are all on the rail map and best reached by train.
-But Kuala Lumpur extends well beyond those zones.
-Batu Caves, Putrajaya, Thean Hou Temple, the Forest Research Institute, the food suburbs of Bangsar and Petaling Jaya, and every outstation day trip to Genting, Cameron Highlands, or Malacca all require either a rental car or a series of Grab rides to reach efficiently.
-This guide covers both zones: what you can walk or rail to, and what opens up with independent transport — so you can decide which days a rental car belongs in your itinerary.
+KL's LRT, MRT, and monorail cover the city centre well: KLCC, Bukit Bintang, Chinatown, Brickfields, and KL Sentral all sit on the rail map and are best reached by train.
+The rail network stops there.
+Batu Caves, Putrajaya, Thean Hou Temple, the Forest Research Institute, the food suburbs of Bangsar and Petaling Jaya, and every outstation day trip to Genting, Cameron Highlands, or Malacca need either a rental car or a chain of Grab rides.
+Each section below flags the transport for its attraction — rail, Grab, or car — so the split is clear while you plan each day.

 KLCC and the city centre: landmarks walkable from the LRT